Bradley International Airport: 20th century

-Bradley has its origins in the 1940 acquisition of 1700 acre of land in Windsor Locks by the state of Connecticut.
-In 1941, this land was turned over to the U.S. Army, as the country began its preparations for the impending war.
+Bradley International Airport originated in 1940 when the state of Connecticut acquired 1,700 acres of land in Windsor Locks, Connecticut.
+In 1941, the land was transferred to the U.S. Army, as the United States began preparing for World War II.

-The airfield was named after 24-year-old Lt.
-Eugene M. Bradley of Antlers, Oklahoma, assigned to the 64th Pursuit Squadron, who died when his P-40 crashed during a dogfight training drill on August 21, 1941.
+The airfield was named for Lt.
+Eugene M. Bradley, a 24-year old pilot assigned to the 64th Pursuit Squadron, who died on August 21, 1941, when his P-40 crashed during a dogfight training drill.